-This is a story about the historic city of Ayutthaya: a city which was arguably the largest city in the world in the 1700s with a population of around 1 million as the capital of what was then called Siam.
+This is a story about the historic city of Ayutthaya: a city which was arguably the largest city in the world in the 1700s with a population of around 1 million as the capital of Siam.
 At that time, New York had only 4,937 residents and even London, one of the most developed cities in Europe only had about 600,000 residents.
 Its location in the middle between China, Malaysia, and Indonesia also made Ayutthaya a trading capital of Asia.
 However, after the Burmese attacks in the 18th century, the city was almost completely burned to the ground.
 Today Ayutthaya is one of the many small, forgotten cities in Thailand with remnants of the great ancient capital that allow you to take a glimpse of the past.

 The historic city of Ayutthaya: how to get there?